 #5.
 Make use of incentives

-Providing rewards or incentives when your employees achieve or surpass their objectives is one of the best ways to make their jobs gratifying and fun.
-When employees are engaged in their work, they will naturally feel motivated.
+Providing rewards or incentives, like those found on this extensive list, when your employees achieve or surpass their objectives is one of the best ways to make their jobs gratifying and fun

 One of the ways to incentivize the workplace is making work fun.
 You can achieve this through the gamification strategy which involves applying gaming concepts to ordinary tasks to create healthy competition and generate enthusiasm in the workplace.
 While not all organizations can gamify their crucial operations, simple things such as bingo for salespeople can motivate them to sell more items and make their work feel like play.